freealise/freealise/synth/README.md

    > f2, numeric row for base pitch and sonority
  v
 f1   2 keys at once for sibilance
+order in a circle by f2, f1 as radius

 map pictograms to pronounciation (Antarctic language)
 (direction, not position, aligns to phoneme ?)